 Stretch Your Chest

-When back muscles become weak and chest muscle are over-active pulling the shoulders forward, quality of breath can be affected.
-A balanced programme for back extension and flexibility, releasing and opening the front of the chest will help fix round shoulder posture.
+When back muscles become weak and chest muscles strong the shoulders will be pulled forward.
+A balanced programme to lengthen the back and improve flexibility, releasing and opening the front of the chest will help fix the round shoulder posture.

 Using an elastic resistance band.
-Stand tall holding the elastic wider than your shoulders, inhale as you pull the band wide, opening the collar bones, engaging your shoulder-blades.
-Hold this stretch for 2/3 deep breaths then release - repeat 5 times - don't rush use the full breath to control movement rhythm.
+Stand tall and hold the elastic wider than your shoulders, then inhale as you pull the band wide.
+Hold this stretch for 2/3 deep breaths then release - repeat 5 times - don't rush use the full breath and control movement rhythm.

 Wall Push Up to fix round shoulders

-A simple wall push up will open the chest and gently work the upper back.
-Stand away from a wall, place both hands a little wider than shoulders, bend both elbows wide then stretch both arms.
+A simple wall push-up will open the chest and gently work the upper back.
+Stand away from a wall and place both hands a little wider than shoulders, bend both elbows wide then stretch both arms.
 Make sure your head does not push forward.
 Repeat up to 10 times.

 In Conclusion

-We've talked about problems associated with poor posture and how to fix round shoulders with simple exercises.
+We've talked about problems with poor posture and how to fix round shoulders with simple Pilates exercises.
 This problem has developed over time, so will take time to fix.
-However persistance makes perfect.
-A little attention to this every day - even just noticing how well you're standing or sitting will reap benefits.
+However, a little attention to this every day - even just noticing how well you're standing or sitting will reap benefits.

 5 Reasons to Do Pilates